peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 ### Testing Molecules

-Components, action creators, reducers, and selectors are like atoms that when combined create a connected component _molecule_.
+Components, action creators, and reducers are like atoms that when combined create a connected component _molecule_.

 Here's an example: